Algebraic Evaluation Theorems: Acknowledgments

-The AE provides evaluation estimates directly.
 MV can be turned into an evaluation algorithm by imputing an answer key for each item based on the majority decision for it.
 The closed form formulas for the MV evaluations are,

 The evaluation estimates obtained from the AE can be obtained in a variety of ways.
-In the accompanying Wolfram computational notebook (cite), the built-in polynomial system solver function \textsc{Solve} was used.
+In the accompanying Wolfram computational notebook (S1), the built-in polynomial system solver function \textsc{Solve} was used.
 Any symbolic computational platform that can carry out Buchberger's algorithm\cite{Buchberger} could also be used.
 Estimates can also be computed using the following equations.
-A set of intermediate computations produce statistical moments of the observable decisions.
-These are needed for each classifier, each pair, and the trio -
+The computation proceeds in two stages.
+In the first stage, the frequencies of the decision tuples are used to compute polynomial moments of them, the Delta expressions.
+These are then used to carry out a series of polynomial operations starting with solving a quadratic equation for the label \lbla prevalence.